exasol/sqlalchemy-exasol/doc/developer_guide.rst

         poetry run -- nox -s test:exasol -- --connector websocket

 #.
-Regression Test Suite
+Regression Test Suite (``test/integration/regression``)

-    This is an extension to the custom Exasol test suite that ensures that previously reported bugs are not experienced by customers as there are upgrades to the SQLAlchemy API and Exasol databases.
+    This is an extension to the custom Exasol test suite that keeps historical tests for previously reported bugs, ensuring that they are not experienced by customers as there are upgrades to the SQLAlchemy API and Exasol databases.
+New tests should generally be organized by software layer and topic instead of being added here solely because they originated from a bug report.

     .. code-block:: shell